ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

-The application will be selected and if it is your first time patching the Default list of patches will be selected.
+The application will be selected, and if it is your first time patching, the Default list of patches will be selected.
 If you want to make sure the Default patches are selected, tap on the selected patches and press the Default button at the top of the patches selection menu.